 Convertible debentures issued by the Company in 2022 are classified as a compound financial instrument includes the host debt component and the equity component, with the proceeds received allocated between the two components at the date of issue.
 The liability and equity components of convertible debentures are presented separately on the consolidated statement of financial position starting from initial recognition.
 The liability component is recognized initially at the fair value, by discounting the stream of future payments of interest and principal at the prevailing market rate for a similar liability of comparable credit status and providing substantially the same cash flows that do not have an associated conversion option.
 Subsequent to initial recognition, the liability component is measured at amortized cost using the effective interest method; the liability component is increased by accretion of the discounted amounts to reach the nominal value of the debentures at maturity.
-The carrying amount of the debentures and is presented in shareholders' equity as equity component of convertible debenture.
+The carrying amount of the equity component is calculated by deducting the carrying amount of the financial liability from the amount of the debentures and is presented in shareholders' equity as equity component of convertible debenture.
 The equity component is not re-measured subsequent to initial recognition except on conversion or expiry.
 Transaction costs are distributed between liability and equity on a pro-rata basis of their carrying amounts.